Esri/gis-tools-for-hadoop/tools/samples/point-in-polygon-aggregation-mr/README.md

 ### Command Line ##

-The **run-sample** scripts are pretty straight forward and can be opened to see how they work.

 **Setup**

+1. Clone the repository
-1. Make sure `hadoop` is set in your path environment.
+2. Make sure `hadoop` is set in your path environment.
-2. Move to `point-in-polygon-aggregation-mr/bin`.
+3. Move to `point-in-polygon-aggregation-mr/bin`.
-3. Edit the sample configuration script `sample-config.sh` to point to your Hadoop cluster.
+4. Edit the sample configuration script `sample-config.sh` to point to your Hadoop cluster.

 ```bash